 Most junk cleaners or optimizers for the Windows operating system include a Registry Cleaner which, inter alia, claim to improve Windows performance and make Windows run faster.
-But is a Registry Cleaner good or bad?
+But are Registry Cleaners good or bad?
+Do Registry Cleaners really work?
 The necessity and usefulness of registry cleaners, has always been a controversial topic.
 Do they really help?

 Registry Cleaners Good or Bad